 Marjaana Rautalin’s research centers on global and transnational sociology, as well as sociology of education.
 In her PhD dissertation, titled Domestication of International Comparisons: The Role of the OECD Programme for International Student Assessment (PISA) in Finnish Education Policy, she examined the ways in which PISA was invoked by different Finnish stakeholder groups when debating about the national education system.
 After her PhD, her research has focused on parliamentary rhetoric, especially on how the global community is invoked in justifying new legislation in different nation-states and in various policy sectors.
 She has addressed this theme both in contemporary debates as well as historically.

 Her current project (starting September 1, 2017), funded by the Academy of Finland, continues the same line of research.
-The work examines the mechanisms by which policy models and recommendations promoted by international organizations rise and spread.
-The role of OECD will be studied as an example of this process.
+The work examines the mechanisms by which policy models and recommendations promoted by international organizations rise, spread, and become part of domestic political argumentation.
+The role of OECD and national parliamentary debates will be studied as examples of this process.

 Dr. Marjaana Rautalin is a permanent member of TCuPS (Tampere Research Group for Cultural and Political Sociology).
 She has several joint research projects within TCuPS, for instance studying the global spread of the national independent children’s rights institutions (ICRIs), domestication of European Commission’s policy initiatives (especially the SES intiative) and other processes related to power and governance in contemporary societies.